GiuseppeTG/Portfolio-Project/README.md

 ## Getting Started

+For sopening the online version of this project, go to: https://giuseppetg.github.io/Giuseppe-Portfolio/

 To run this project locally on your computer clone using "git clone" command with this repo url.
 Open the file in your code editor.
 Run the project in you browser.